pagopa/cstar-cli/README.md

 - `--cert CERT`: Public key of the muthual authentication certificate.
 - `--PM-pubk PM_PUBK`: Path to the public key of the Payment Manager.
 - `--PM-salt PM_SALT`: Current salt of the Payment Manager.
 If not specified the API is called.
-- `--RTD-pubk RTD_PUBK`: Path to the public key of the RTD, if not specified the API is called.
+- `--RTD-pubk RTD_PUBK`: Path to the public key of the RTD.
+If not specified the API is called.

 ### The ouptut produced is: